yera111/asbolsyn2/memory-bank/architecture.md

 The application is designed to be deployed to a Platform-as-a-Service (PaaS) provider, with the following key components:

 1. **Web Service**
-   - Deployed as a web service on a PaaS platform (e.g., Render)
+   - Deployed as a web service on a PaaS platform (Railway or Render)
    - Uses an ASGI server (uvicorn) for optimal async performance
    - Configured with 2 workers to handle concurrent requests efficiently
    - Direct connection between uvicorn and the aiohttp application for reduced latency